Mimicking counterfactual outcomes to estimate causal effects: Proof of main result

 \subsection{Existence and uniqueness of $X(t)$}

-Now that we know that $D$ exists, we show that the differential equation $X'(t)=D\left(X(t),t;\overline{Z}_t\right)$ with final condition $X\left(\tau\right)=Y$ has a unique continuous solution.
+This section shows that the differential equation $dX(t)/dt=D\left(X(t),t;\overline{Z}_t\right)$ with final condition $X\left(\tau\right)=Y$ has a unique continuous solution.
 Fix $\omega$ for the rest of Section~\ref{Dexu}.
 Since $D$ may be discontinuous at the jump times of the covariate- and treatment process $Z$, we consider the intervals between jumps of $Z$ separately.
 It suffices to prove existence and uniqueness of $X(t)$ with final condition on any interval between jumps of $Z$, because with probability one $Z$ only jumps finitely many times.